TwoBitAlchemist/NeoAlchemy/source/schema-classes.rst

                           the property.
 Only available with Neo4J Enterprise.

+.. py:class:: Graph

+    .. py:method:: delete_all

+        Issues ``MATCH (all) DETACH DELETE all``, completely clearing the graph.

+        It should go without saying that **this will delete all of your data!**

+    .. py:attribute:: query(query, **params)

+        Run an arbitrary query against the graph, with optional parameters.

+        When not called, returns a reference to the Graph's :py:class:`Query` object.

+    :param query: An object that stringifies to a Cypher query.
+    :param params: The values for the query's parameters.
+    :return: A Neo4J StatementResult corresponding to the issued query.
+    :rtype: `neo4j.v1.StatementResult`_

+    .. py:attribute:: schema

+        A reference to the Graph's :py:class:`Schema` object.

+    .. py:method:: session

+        Returns `a session from the underlying driver`_'s pool.

-.. py:class:: Query
+.. py:class:: graph.query

-    .. py:method:: all
+    .. py:method:: graph.query.all

         Returns the result of ``MATCH (all) RETURN all``.

-    .. py:method:: log(query, params)
+    .. py:method:: graph.query.log(query, params)

         Log the given query and parameters.
-When not called, this property returns a :py:class:`QueryLog`, a subclass of :py:class:`OrderedDict` used for logging.
+For other options, see :py:class:`graph.query.log`.

+.. py:class:: graph.query.log

+    .. py:attribute:: MAX_SIZE

+        *int* The maximum number of log entries to store.

-.. py:class:: Schema
+.. py:class:: graph.schema

-    .. py:method:: Schema.add(nodetype, overwrite=False)
+    .. py:method:: graph.schema.add(nodetype, overwrite=False)

         Add a NodeType to the schema.